Eddie Rosario Player Props: Braves vs. Marlins

-The Atlanta Braves, including Eddie Rosario (batting .229 in his past 10 games, with two doubles, two home runs and three RBI), take on starter Bryan Hoeing and the Miami Marlins at Truist Park, Tuesday at 7:20 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .529 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Sandy Alcantara and the Miami Marlins at Truist Park, Wednesday at 7:20 PM ET.

-In his most recent game, he hit a home run while going 2-for-5 against the Marlins.
+He notched a home run while going 1-for-3 in his previous game against the Marlins.

 Eddie Rosario Game Info & Props vs. the Marlins